Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Disable-AzBatchAutoScale.md

 ### -BatchContext
 Specifies the **BatchAccountContext** instance that this cmdlet uses to interact with the Batch service.
-If you use the Get-AzureRmBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
-To use shared key authentication instead, use the Get-AzureRmBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
+If you use the Get-AzBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
+To use shared key authentication instead, use the Get-AzBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
 When using shared key authentication, the primary access key is used by default.
 To change the key to use, set the BatchAccountContext.KeyInUse property.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext